 There are numerous things you can do right now to improve the security of your IT assets:

 - No Unknown Downloads.
 Make a rule against downloading files from unknown senders.

 - Check Your Firewalls.
 Make sure everything is up-to-date on all machines.

 - Use current virus protection on all devices.
 Keep it current and updated whenever new patches become available.

 - Insist upon strong passwords.
 Weak passwords are like rolling out the red carpet for hackers to get inside your system.

 - Update your operating system regularly.
 This is especially important when new security patches come out.
 Many computers do this automatically, but it’s worth checking to see whether yours does.

 - Use a virtual private network (VPN).
-These connect you to the web with an encrypted connection so data being shared online can't be seen by third parties.
-VPN providers offer secure data connections between remote workers and your network too, which can be especially helpful if you send workers into the field (for deliveries or repairs, for example).
+These connect you to the web with an encrypted connection so data being shared online can’t be seen by third parties.
+VPN providers offer secure data connections between remote workers and your office phone system, which can be especially helpful if you send workers into the field (for deliveries or repairs, for example).